enyijiang/CS598-GBL-challenge/README.md

 **Canvas**: https://canvas.illinois.edu/courses/56424

 - For homework/report submission
-- For open discussion
+We will use Slack for open discussions.
+An invitation is sent to registered students.

 **Github (Course website)**: https://github.com/gelab-uiuc/CS598-GBL

-- Covering most of the course information, including schedule and reading lists
+- Covering most of the course information, including the schedule and reading lists

-**Note**: Please use **Canvas Discussion** to submit your course-related questions.
-Please **DO NOT** email the TA or Prof. Liu directly, unless the matter is private or only concerns yourself.
+**Note**: Please use **Canvas Discussion** and **Slack channel** to submit your course-related questions.
+Please **DO NOT** email the TA or Prof. Liu directly, unless the matter is private or only concerns you.

 ### Course Description